nwdigitalradio/n7nix/rmsgw/README.md

 * on new installations the log file will be empty for up to 1/2 hour or so.

 ##### Test Winlink automatic check-in script
-* rmsgw_aci = Radio Mail Server automatic check-in
+* rmsgw_aci = Radio Mail Server Gateway automatic check-in
 * _rmsgw_aci_ is a C program that calls bash script _rmschanstat_

 * To test these two programs run this script: ``` chk_wlaci.sh```